warsame143/IT-homelab-portfolio/README.md

 ## About Me

-I am an IT professional with hands-on experience building and managing real-world lab environments.
-This portfolio demonstrates my practical skills in Active Directory, Microsoft 365 administration, ServiceNow ITSM, and networking using VMware.
+Entry-level IT candidate with hands-on lab experience and freelance support work.
+Familiar with Active Directory, Microsoft 365 administration, ServiceNow ITSM, and basic networking using VMware.

 ## Lab Environment Overview